oschweitzer/learning-resources/nodejs_lesson.md

 In Node.js, data from network or file are put in a special data structure called **streams** which are widely used in Node.js.
 There are mainly used for reading/writing files and network communications.

-Streams are used to avoid the issue to have a file (or a big amount of data) into memory all at once.
+Streams are used to avoid the issue to have a file (or a big amount of data) in memory all at once.
 Streams read chunks of data, piece by piece, processing its content without keeping it all in memory.
 Streams allow to process data as soon has we have it, we don't have to wait for the whole data to be received to start processing it.
 These are the two main advantages of streams.

 Node.js has 4 types of stream: